Green Mountain Club

 • Shop

-2023 Ridgerunner
+2024 Ridgerunner

 (Please also read the Backcountry Caretaker position description.
-Ridgerunner positions are very limited; consider applying for Caretaker as well.)
+Ridgerunner positions are limited; consider applying for Caretaker as well.)

 Compared to a Backcountry Caretaker, the Ridgerunner role is more heavily weighted toward trail, shelter, and privy maintenance.
 Ridgerunners backpack throughout their range during the workweek rather than remaining at an assigned overnight site.
 This is a highly independent position that requires planning, flexibility, and logistical creativity.